Visa Traveler

 —

-07. Mentioning about volunteering, remote work, digital nomad, etc.
+07. Mentioning volunteering, remote work, digital nomad, etc.

 A tourist visa is strictly for tourism purposes.
 Engaging in any kind of remuneration activity without a proper work visa is considered illegal.